DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 5. You are now ready to print!

 #### Facilities
 The PublishingLab office is located within the Hogeschool van Amsterdam Location: Benno Premselahuis (BPH), Rhijnspoorplein 1, 1091 GC Amsterdam

 ##### Opening hours of the BPH
 mon-thurs: 8:30-19:30
 fri: 8.30 – 18:00

 ##### Equipment hire and helpdesk
 Level 2, BPH

-##### Printing & copying:

-There is a Canon printing and copy shop across the street from BPH that you can use for special printing needs.
-Location: Kohnstammhuis, Wibautstraat 2-4, Room: 00A07
-Opening hours:
-mon-fri: 8.30 – 17:00
-Ph:(020) 599 53 10
-hva.ksh@canon-bs.nl

 #### Internet access
 You can access the internet via eduroam if you are already a student.
 Otherwise, ask your coach to set up a guest account.
 Once you have your HvA ID & password you can login to the eduroam or HvA wifi.